Operation Alberich: Operations on the Ancre

 From 11 January to 13 March 1917, the British Fifth Army attacked the German 1st Army positions in the Ancre river valley, on the northern flank of the Somme battlefield of 1916.
 The Action of Miraumont (17–18 February), Capture of the Thilloys (25 February – 2 March) and the Capture of Irles (10 March) took place before the main German withdrawal began.
-British attacks had taken place against exhausted German troops holding poor defensive positions left over from the fighting in 1916; some German troops had low morale and showed an unusual willingness to surrender.
-British attacks in the action of Miraumont and anticipation of further attacks led Rupprecht on 18 March to order a withdrawal.
+British attacks had taken place against exhausted German troops holding poor defensive positions left over from the fighting in 1916.
+Some German troops had low morale and showed an unusual willingness to surrender.
+British attacks in the Action of Miraumont and anticipation of further attacks led Rupprecht on 18 March to order a withdrawal.

-The 1st Army withdrew of about 3 mi on a 15 mi front of the 1st Army to the Riegel I Stellung from Essarts to Le Transloy on 22 February.
-The retirement caused some surprise to the British, despite the interception of wireless messages from 20 to 21 February.
+The 1st Army withdrew about 3 mi on a 15 mi front to the Riegel I Stellung from Essarts to Le Transloy on 22 February.
+The retirement caused some surprise to the British despite the interception of wireless messages from 20 to 21 February.
 A second German withdrawal took place on 11 March, during a preparatory British bombardment and was not noticed by the British until the night of 12/13 March.
-Patrols found Riegel I Stellung empty between Bapaume and Achiet le Petit and strongly held on either flank.
+Patrols found Riegel I Stellung empty between Bapaume and Achiet-le-Petit and strongly held on either flank.
 A British attack on Bucquoy at the north end of Riegel I Stellung on the night of 13/14 March was a costly failure.
 German withdrawals on the Ancre spread south, beginning with a retirement from the salient around St Pierre Vaast Wood.

 Unternehmen Alberich

 German withdrawal

 Alberich began on 9 February 1917 in the area to be abandoned.
 Railways and roads were dug up, trees were felled, water wells were polluted, towns and villages were demolished and many land mines and other booby traps were planted.
 About 125,000 able-bodied French civilians in the region were transported to work elsewhere in occupied France, while children, mothers and the elderly were left behind with minimal rations.
-On 4 March, Général Louis Franchet d'Espèrey, commander of Groupe d'armées du Nord (Northern Army Group, GAN) advocated an attack while the Germans were preparing to retreat.
-The withdrawal took place from 16 to 20 March, with a retirement of about 40 km, giving up more French territory than that gained by the Allies from September 1914 until the beginning of the operation.
+On 4 March, Général Louis Franchet d'Espèrey, the commander of Groupe d'armées du Nord (Northern Army Group, GAN) advocated an attack while the Germans were preparing to retreat.
+The withdrawal took place from 16 to 20 March, with a retirement of about 40 km, giving up more French territory than had been gained by the Allies from September 1914 until the beginning of the operation.

 British operations

-During the German withdrawal the British Third Army and Fifth Army followed up and conducted the Capture of Bapaume, 1917 (17 March) and the Occupation of Péronne (18 March).
+During the German withdrawal, the British Third Army and Fifth Army followed up and conducted the Capture of Bapaume, 1917 (17 March) and the Occupation of Péronne (18 March).